joey1136/katacoda-scenarios/Area-D/step7.md

 Any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.

+Organisations use profiling to:

+- find something out about individuals’ preferences;
+- predict their behaviour; and/or
+- make decisions about them.

+This can be very useful for organisations and individuals in many sectors, including healthcare, education, financial services and marketing.

+Automated individual decision-making and profiling can lead to quicker and more consistent decisions.
+But if they are used irresponsibly there are significant risks for individuals.
+The UK GDPR provisions are designed to address these risks.

 ## Right not to be subject to automated decision-making

 Individuals have the right not to be subject to a decision when: